Differential grasshopper: Life cycle

 There is one generation per year.
 An adult female lays up to six egg masses in soft soil, each of which can contain 40–200 eggs.
 The eggs begin embryonic development the summer they are laid, then enter diapause for the winter, to hatch over a period of about two weeks in early summer of the next year.
 After hatching, nymphs take about 32 days to reach adulthood.
 Their development is well synchronized, and most nymphs transform to winged adults during a period of just a few days.

 Differential grasshoppers are polyphagous, eating both grasses and forbs, but experiments have shown that they grow faster if fed forbs.
 The most favored food plants tend to be giant ragweed (Ambrosia trifida), common sunflower (Helianthus annuus), and prickly lettuce (Lactuca serriola).
 Adults can detect a chemical change in wilted lettuce and sunflowers, and will tend to avoid such plants.

 Agricultural problems

 The young grasshoppers feed on various grains, alfalfa and hay crops, while adults attack corn, cotton and deciduous fruit crops.
 A single swarm can destroy a crop in a few days.
 Because this species tends to feed in large swarms, it can be a serious threat to farming over most of its range.

+In smaller numbers, or in urban regions, differential grasshoppers frequently feed on garden vegetables, such as tomatoes, peas, Cannabis, various kinds of squash, and the leaves of those plants.